-In sending forth this tract, I have one simple object in view.
-I wish to throw light on certain expressions about regeneration in the Baptismal Service of the Church of England.
+IN this paper I have one simple object in view.
+I wish to throw light on certain expressions about "Regeneration" in the Baptismal Service of the Church of England.

 The subject is one of no slight importance.
-The minds of many true Christians in the Church of England are perplexed about it.
-They do not see the real meaning of our excellent Reformers, in putting such language in a Prayer-book Service.
-They are perplexed and confounded by the bold and reckless assertions made by opponents of evangelical religion within the church, and of dissenters outside the church, and, though not convinced, they find nothing to reply.
+The minds of many true Christians in the Church of England are troubled about it.
+They do not see the real meaning of our excellent Reformers in putting such language in a Prayer-book Service.
+They are perplexed and confounded by the bold and reckless assertions made by opponents of Evangelical Religion within the Church, and of Dissenters outside the Church, and, though not convinced, they find nothing to reply.

-I propose in this tract to supply an answer to the common arguments in favour of baptismal regeneration, which are based on the Baptismal Service of the Prayer-book.
+I propose in this paper to supply an answer to the common arguments in favour of "Baptismal Regeneration," which are based on the Baptismal Service of the Prayer-book.
 I wish to show that in this, as in many other questions, the truth is not so entirely on one side, as many seem to suppose.
-Above all, I wish to show that it is possible to be a consistent, honest, thoughtful member of the Church of England, and yet not to hold the doctrine of baptismal regeneration.
+Above all, I wish to show that it is possible to be a consistent, honest, thoughtful member of the Church of England, and yet not to hold the doctrine of Baptismal Regeneration.

 In considering this subject, I shall strictly confine myself to the one point at issue.
-I purposely avoid entering into the general question of regeneration and baptism.
+I purposely avoid entering into the general question of the nature of Regeneration and the Scriptural warrant for infant baptism.
 I shall only make a few preliminary remarks by way of explanation, and to prevent mistakes about the meaning of words.

-1. My first remark is this, I believe that, according to Scripture, regeneration is that great change of heart and character which is absolutely needful to man's salvation.
+(1) My first remark is this: I believe that, according to Scripture, Regeneration is that great change of heart and character which is absolutely needful to man's salvation.
 "Except a man be born again, he cannot see the kingdom of God."
 (John iii.
 3.)
-Sometimes it is called conversion,-sometimes being made alive from the dead,-sometimes putting off the old man, and putting on the new,-sometimes a new creation,-sometimes being renewed,-sometimes being made partakers of the divine nature.
-All these expressions come to the same thing.
+Sometimes it is called conversion,-sometimes being made alive from the dead,-sometimes putting off the old man, and putting on the new,-sometimes a new creation,-sometimes being renewed,-sometimes being made partaker of the Divine nature.
+All these expressions of the Bible come to the same thing.
 They are all the same truth, only viewed from different points.
 They all describe that mighty, radical change of nature, which it is the special office of the Holy Ghost to give,-and without which no one can be saved.

-I am aware that many do not allow "regeneration" to be what I have here described it.
-They regard it as nothing more than an admission to church privileges,-a change of state, and not a change of heart.
+I am aware that many do not allow "Regeneration" to be what I have here described it.
+They regard it as nothing more than an admission to Church privileges,-a change of state, and not a change of heart.
 But what plain text of Scripture can they show us in support of this view?
-I answer boldly,-Not one.
+I answer boldly,-"Not one."